dhruvpatelgeek/arianaDB/README.md

 2. To run the project, run the command: `docker run --network host -p 7262/udp -v /root/mount:/etc/cpen431 dht ./dht-server 7262 /etc/cpen431/servers.txt &`
     - For example, if servers.txt exists in "/root/mount/servers.txt" in the host, then run the command: `docker run --network host -p 7262/udp -v /root/mount:/etc/cpen431 dht ./dht-server 7262 /etc/cpen431/servers.txt &`

+### Special Note for Milestone 3
+In milestone 3, we implemented a primary-backup scheme to provide sequential consistency even in the case of node failures.
+This is a design decision we made as a team because our milestone 2 implementation was already mostly sequentially consistent and one of the primary deliverables of milestone 3 is to provide stronger sequential consistency; only in the event of failures was our system not sequentially consistent at the level of the keys.

+In doing so, we sacrifice raw performance.
+Because our primary-backup is inspired by 2-phase commit, we are limited by the number of rounds the primary needs to communicate with its backup and the round-trip time.
+We have tried to optimize our code by using multiple workers to process kv requests, sending network calls on a child thread, and using pointer channels instead of protobuf channels to reduce the copy overhead when inserting and removing from the channel.
+However, all these attempts lowered our througput/goodput.

 ### System Overview
 ![Basic system architecture](images/M2_Arch.png)

-Spirit of Fire's distributed hash table (DHT) is composed of 5 components in Milestone 2: the transport layer, the storage component, the coordinator, the replication service, and the group membership service.
+Spirit of Fire's distributed hash table (DHT) is composed of 5 components: the transport layer, the storage component, the coordinator, the replication service, and the group membership service.

 Sitting at the base of the application, the transport layer allows high-level services to communicate with other nodes via UDP and TCP while upholding at-most-once semantics via a message cache.